 In thinking ahead, you may be able to get your pet used to the noise that fireworks make.
-Consider playing a CD or a video to desensitise them, making them more comfortable with loud noises.
-If you do choose to do this, start gradually on a very low volume, slowly increasing it over a the next few days.
+Consider playing a firework CD or a video to desensitise them, making them more comfortable with loud noises.
+If you do choose to do this, start gradually on a very low volume, slowly increasing it over the next few days.
 It can take time, but it might be a productive way to help them overcome their firework fear.

 Solutions and treatments

 Depending on the severity of your pet’s distress and how they respond to treatments, there are products that can support them.
 Look to Adaptil, an option that releases synthetic pheromones that replicate the ones their mother would release to calm them.
-Available in several forms, you can choose a collar, tablets, a diffuser or a spray.
+Available in several forms, you can choose a collar, a diffuser or a spray.
 Adaptil products won’t act as a sedative, but simply offer gentle, natural reassurance.